 Dr. Botchwey is an Associate Professor of City and Regional Planning at the Georgia Institute of Technology and an adjunct professor in Emory University’s School of Public Health.
 Her research focuses on health and the built environment, health equity and physical activity, community engagement, and data dashboards for evidence-based planning and practice.
 Read full bio here.

-Anna J. Kim, PhD, Assistant Professor, School of City and Regional Planning
+Anna J. Kim, PhD, Assistant Professor, San Diego State University, School of Public Affairs

-Dr. Kim is an Assistant Professor of Housing and Community Development in the School of City and Regional Planning at the Georgia Institute of Technology.
+Dr. Kim is an Assistant Professor of City Planning at San Diego State University.
 Her research is focused on immigrant participation in the informal economy and ethnic labor markets, as well as community economic development and health outcomes related to the urban and suburban built environment.
-She has partnered with Atlanta area municipalities on developing plans for outreach to diverse communities of Georgia, with a focus on civic engagement, community health, and refugee and immigrant settlement in the region.
+She has partnered with Los Angeles and Atlanta area municipalities on developing plans for outreach to diverse communities, with a focus on civic engagement, community health, and refugee and immigrant settlement in the region.
 Read full bio here.

 Johns Hopkins Bloomberg School of Public Health &